 Unveiled on June 3, 1907 to a crowd estimated between 80,000 and 200,000, the Jefferson Davis Monument in Richmond spent eighteen years in the making.
 Richmond city officials and the United Confederate Veterans sought to erect a monument to the Confederate President in the former capital city of the Confederacy almost immediately after Davis’ death in 1889.
 The Jefferson Davis Monument Association formed and began soliciting funds for a sizeable monument to be erected.
 However, the Association failed to gain the necessary funds by 1896 and passed the task onto the United Daughters of the Confederacy.
 Under the Daughters’ direction, the current monument was created by architect William C. Noland and sculptor Edward V. Valentine.
 Since its erection, the Jefferson Davis monument, in particular, has generated much controversy.
 As the only non-Virginian represented in the entirety of Monument Avenue, the intention of including Davis in the avenue is blatant promotion of the Confederate ideology of white supremacy and the Lost Cause movement.
-In July 2017 Mayor Levar Stoney organized the Monument Avenue Commission to seek out public opinion regarding the perception and future of Monument Avenue.
-The ten-member group of individuals had expertise in American history, art history, architectural history, museum studies, community development, marketing, and leadership.
-The Commission highly recommended the removal of the Jefferson Davis Monument from Monument Avenue.
-Because of Virginia’s law against removing war memorials, state legislation must be passed in order to give Richmond the authority to remove the monument.
-The future of the Jefferson Davis Monument remains undetermined at the moment.
-Being a member of the Monument Avenue Historic District, the Jefferson Davis Monument was designated a Virginia Landmark on December 2, 1969, added to the National Register of Historic Places on February 16, 1970, and designated a National Historic Landmark on December 3, 1997.
+In recent years, national debates over systemic racism have led to protests over Confederate monuments.
+On June 11, 2020, a crowd of protestors toppled the bronze statue of Jefferson Davis.
+The City of Richmond removed other Confederate statues from Monument Avenue in the ensuing months.
+The colonnade remains.

 Backstory and Context